Azure/missionlz/docs/deployment-guide-terraform.md

 ### Terraform init

-Before provisioning any Azure resources with Terraform you must initialize a working directory.
+Before provisioning any Azure resources with Terraform you must [initialize a working directory](https://www.terraform.io/docs/cli/commands/init.html/).

-Here's the docs on `terraform init`: <https://www.terraform.io/docs/cli/commands/init.html/>

 1. Navigate to the directory in the repository that contains the MissionLZ Terraform module: